heru-himawan-tl/fdaf/README.md

 allow application for properly executing the tasks as requested by users in which the application must also be synchronizing itself to "be friendly & interactivally in serving the users".
 In this case, there will be consist thousand lines of code that programmer have to write.
-Imagine, only for CRUD operation, the application must be with thousand lines of code, and of course it will make debugging job become more complex.
-Here FDAF provides the things to reduces such a complexity, in which the programmer only needed to write JSF markups in XHTML for a web-application's presentation-layer, and/or write less Java codes for both side of web-tiers and business-logic-tiers.
+Here FDAF provides the things to reduces such a complexity, so that the programmer will only need to write JSF markups in XHTML for a web-application's presentation-layer, and/or write less Java codes for both side of web-tiers and business-logic-tiers.

 ## Builtin Ready-To-Use-Application-Modules Source Codes